PCECDI/PCECDI/README.md

 - Official PCECDI releases

-- The TheGordonFreeman42 owned branch of the repositories on https://github.com/TheGordonfreeman42/PCECDI including all their ancestor commits
+- The PCECDI owned branch of the repositories on https://github.com/PCECDI/PCECDI including all their ancestor commits

 ### Licensing Grant